ANNA DUMITRIU, using emerging technologies and biological matter as an artistic medium

-I think I’ve always found bacteria fascinating, since I first found out about them as a child, and the more I find out the more intrigued I become.
+I think I’ve always found bacteria fascinating since I first found out about them as a child, and the more I find out the more intrigued I become.
 About ten years ago I started an ongoing collaboration with microbiologist Dr John Paul to take this fascination further and things have progressed from there.

-In the earliest stages of my work I was intrigued by normal flora bacteria, the ubiquitous bacteria that live on us, in us, and around us.
+In the earliest stages of my work, I was intrigued by normal flora bacteria, the ubiquitous bacteria that live on us, in us, and around us.
 At the time this area was described as being of no commercial or medical interest – an ideal area for artistic research some might say!
 It threw into question for me the ways in which our scientific understanding of the world is limited by mundane things like finance, and how the limits of our understanding are drawn by factors other than curiosity.

-Dr Paul has a long interest in the natural history of bacteria and was also keen to be led by curiosity for this work, which opened up a way communicating microbiology to the public.
+Dr Paul has a long interest in the natural history of bacteria and was also keen to be led by a curiosity for this work, which opened up a way of communicating microbiology to the public.
 The project was originally funded by Arts Council England rather than a scientific research body and seemed to indicate new possibilities for collaboration.
-Since the advent of whole genome sequencing of bacteria and other technological developments that enable us to understand these microbes far better, this area research has now become known as the microbiome and there is a kind of ‘gold rush’ to find innovative new uses for previously undiscovered bacteria or bacterial properties.
+Since the advent of whole-genome sequencing of bacteria and other technological developments that enable us to understand these microbes far better, this area research has now become known as the microbiome and there is a kind of ‘gold rush’ to find innovative new uses for previously undiscovered bacteria or bacterial properties.

 My work has co-evolved with the technology and my learning or microbiological techniques and I have become more interested in clinical microbiology and the issues affective modern healthcare.

 Is BioArt blurring the boundaries between scientific research and creative expressions to make scientific research more accessible for the public?